 In December 2002, we initiated a plan of eliminating approximately 700 positions worldwide in order to streamline our infrastructure.
-While a substantial majority of affected employees were successfully placed in other positions in the company, severance expenses were incurred in the first quarter for those employees who elected the package.
+While a substantial majority of affected employees were successfully placed in other positions in the company, severance expenses were incurred in the first quarter for those employees who elected a severance package.
 The restructuring and other special charges incurred in the first quarter were \$52.5 million, consisting primarily of voluntary severance expenses, which have been included in asset impairments, restructuring, and other special charges in our consolidated statement of income.
-Approximately \$27.6 million of this charge was expended during the first half of 2003 with the remainder expected to be expended during the second half of 2003.
+Approximately \$34.6 million of this charge was expended during the first nine months of 2003 with the majority of the remainder expected to be expended during the next two quarters.

 In addition, as part of our previously disclosed ongoing strategic review, management approved global manufacturing strategies across our product portfolio during the first quarter of 2003 to improve plant performance and efficiency, including the out-sourcing of production of certain anti-infective products.
 These decisions resulted in the impairment of certain assets, primarily manufacturing assets in the U.S. This review did not result in any closure of facilities, but certain assets located at various manufacturing sites were affected.
-We have ceased using these assets and they are expected to be disposed of or destruction will commence in 2003.
+We have ceased using these assets and disposal or destruction has commenced.
 The impairment charges were necessary to adjust the carrying value of these assets to zero.
 These asset impairment charges incurred in the first quarter were \$114.6 million and are included in asset impairments, restructuring, and other special charges in our consolidated statement of income.